 2. Talk before the shoot.

 One way to do this is to explain as much as you can about the process before the interview date.
-You don’t want to overwhelm the client with too much information, you just want to let him know enough so there aren’t any surprises that will catch him off guard at the shoot.
+You don’t want to overwhelm the interviewee with too much information, you just want to let him know enough so there aren’t any surprises that will catch him off guard at the shoot.

 On that note, try not to yell “action!”
 Roll your records subtly so that moment between your intimate pre-conversation and your recorded interview is as invisible as possible.